 Village Halls Week

-Northumberland’s village halls joined together earlier this year to celebrate the first ever national #VillageHallsWeek, in January 2018, to celebrate the vital role they play in sustaining rural communities.
+Northumberland’s village halls joined together last year to celebrate the first ever national #VillageHallsWeek, in January 2018, to celebrate the vital role they play in sustaining rural communities.
 Subsequent years have seen further events gathering Northumberland's volunteers together, and 2020 was no different, with another hugely popular gathering at Breamish Hall in Powburn.

 The week-long celebration, organised by ACRE Network, England’s largest network of rural community support organisations, was to say a collective “thank you” to all volunteers who work tirelessly to keep community buildings and village halls open for the benefit of local residents.